AwesomesauceLabs/piglet-manual/index.md

 # URP Support (Unity 2019.3+) {#urp-support}

 Piglet supports the Universal Render Pipeline (URP) in Unity 2019.3 or newer.
+To use Piglet with a URP-based project, unpack the shaders from the appropriate `.unitypackage` file in this directory.
+For Unity versions 2019.3.0f6 through 2020.1.x, use `URP-Shaders-2019.3.unitypackage`.
+For Unity 2020.2.0b14 or newer, use `URP-Shaders-2020.2.unitypackage`.

-To use Piglet in a URP-based project, simply unpack the URP shader files in `Assets/Piglet/Extras/URPShaders.unitypackage`.
-(If you to forget unpack `URPShaders.unitypackage`, glTF imports will fail with an error message reminding you to install the shaders.)
+The shader files will be unpacked into `Assets/Piglet/Resources/Shaders/URP`.
+If you to forget unpack the shaders before performing an Editor or runtime glTF import, Piglet will fail with an error reminding you to install the shaders.

 # Sample Application: PigletViewer {#piglet-viewer}